 Eleanor is psychologically and physically exhausted.
 Her back and hands hurt.
 It wasn't fair: she didn't get any help at all for all these dirty chores, although the family could have afforded a laundress.
 All the workload and responsibilities were on Eleanor's shoulders.
 She has been "used", "abused" and denied any existence of her own.
 Still, her sister dares to question Eleanor's devotion and says I don't suppose poor Mother's wishes mean much to you — which makes Eleanor rightfully furious.

 Eleanor was confined, held captive in a small world.
 She thinks she wasted a lot of time — she has been wondering what had been done with all those wasted summer days? ; some time that she wants to catch up with, and right now.
+She seems clumsy in her tentative to connect, to relate to someone.
+We learn from the very beginning that she does not drink alcohol – which makes sense for someone who never had adult relations, companions, friends, in the outside world.
+If you never go out, never attend parties with people of your age, it's very unlikely that you will develop a taste for fancy cocktails.
 Her trip to Hill House is like escaping from jail.
-She feels she is running away from this hideous past and she plans never to come back, well decided to start to enjoy this life.
+She feels that she is running away from this hideous past, well decided to start – at last – to enjoy this life.
+Furthermore, she plans never to come back.
+Otherwise, why would Eleanor come to Hill House with ALL her belongings?

 Eleanor has no boyfriend (or girlfriend).
 She has no friend at all in fact.
 From the book, we know that her father died when she was young.
 She is all alone, on her own, with no one to watch over her.
 While at Hill House, Eleanor makes effort in order to belong to the team, to be just like anybody else.
 But it doesn't take long for her to be an isolated, different, special member of the group: she is obviously the center of all attractions for the house and thus cannot be just like anybody else.
 Even after her death, Eleanor is still lonely.
 The movie ends with Eleanor saying and we who walk here — [we] walk alone